-The Bakersfield to Palmdale Project Section would also include one LMF, one MOWF, and two maintenance of infrastructure siding (MOIS) facilities.
+The Bakersfield to Palmdale Project Section would also include one light maintenance facility (LMF), one maintenance of way facility (MOWF), and two maintenance of infrastructure siding (MOIS) facilities.
 The analysis in this EIR/EIS includes the construction and operation of the proposed LMF, MOWF, and MOIS facilities.
 The LMF and MOWF are likely to be situated in the Antelope Valley.
-The Draft EIR/EIS evaluated two options for the locations of the LMF and MOWF including:
+This Draft EIR/EIS evaluates two options for the locations of the LMF and MOWF, shown in Figure S-3, including: